maimon33/aws-ranger/README.md

 Terminating instance: i-0c54eaa6746f91b63
 ```

-#### Daemon mode
+### Cron mode

 **not operational!**<br>
-You can have aws-ranger run in the background and control your instance on a time windows basis.<br>
+You can have aws-ranger run in by cron and control your instance continuously.<br>
 Stop all instances out of working hours.<br>
 _you can exclude instances based on tags_